Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 A buckwheat pillow is a natural pillow filled with roasted or pre-polished buckwheat hulls that conform to your head and neck, providing firm, adjustable support with passive airflow through the spaces between hulls.
 Unlike foam or fiberfill, buckwheat hulls are a granular fill, which means they can be removed, refreshed, or replaced without buying a new pillow.

 Hull filling degrades through three mechanisms: mechanical compression from nightly loading cycles, moisture exposure that leads to microbial growth, and allergen accumulation over time.
 Research confirms that buckwheat husks show measurable compression deformation under repeated loading, and that uncleaned hulls contain flour residue that raises endotoxin levels from the start.
+Using high-quality pre-polished hulls - like Circadian's air-jet-cleaned, single-sided buckwheat hulls - slows all three mechanisms, but no hull lasts forever.
 The 7 signs below give you a clear action point for each failure mode.

 1. Your Pillow Has Lost Noticeable Height